What types of trips may seniors use Getting There Ride Share?

-Office hours are Monday through Friday, 9:00 AM to 12:00 Noon.
-Messages left on the answering machine M-F after 12:00 PM are returned the next business day.
+Office hours are Monday, Wednesday and Friday, 9:00 AM to 12:00 Noon and Tuesday, Thursday, 12 Noon to 3:00 PM.
+Messages left on the answering machine M-F after business hours are returned the next business day.
 Messages left over the weekend are returned on Monday.

 Will fees be charged for rides?

 Yes, fees are based on a zip code system.
 See below:

 |Within one zip code||$5.00/roundtrip|

 |To other jurisdictions in Maryland||TBD (case by case basis)|

 How do passengers pay the fees associated with their trips?